chisui/dakka/thesis/main.md

 Luckily Haskell's type system is expressive enough to solve this problem.
 Due to this expressiveness there is a myriad of different solutions for this problem.
-Not all of them are viable of course.
 We will take a look at two approaches that integrate well into existing programming paradigms used in Haskell and other functional languages.

 Both approaches involve associating what additional action an Actor can take with the `Actor` instance definition.